-By implication, our progress in reducing numbers of poor may not come with much progress in reaching the poorest globally, once a country reaches the last 3% (say).
+If any of these arguments are right, then our progress in reducing numbers of poor may not come with much progress in reaching the poorest globally, even when a country reaches the last 3% (say).
 We can call this the "poorest left behind hypothesis."

 Where might we look for evidence for or against this hypothesis?
-This paper looks to the past performance of developing countries.
-There could be no surprise if countries that have not been very successful against poverty also had a harder time reaching their poorest.
-(For example, a number of observers have pointed to the challenges facing many countries in Sub-Saharan Africa in attaining SDG1.6) The more interesting place to look is the set of countries that have made substantial progress against poverty.
+The present paper looks to the past performance of developing countries.
+There could be no surprise if countries that have not done well against poverty also had a harder time reaching their poorest.
+(For example, a number of observers have pointed to the challenges facing many countries in Sub-Saharan Africa in attaining SDG1.)
+The more interesting place to look is the set of countries that have made substantial progress against poverty.
 How well have they done in reaching the last few percent?
 Is attaining SDG1 largely a matter of assuring that the countries that are not doing so well start to do as well as the relatively good performers?